satyamkr01/Spend-Tracker-Notes/README.md

-# Spend-Tracker-Notes
+# Spend-Tracker-Notes Application
-##This app follow MVVM architecture with components like Live Data, Repository and DAO along with fragments and activities.
+##This app developed in Kotlin and follows MVVM architecture with components like Live Data, Repository and DAO along with fragments and activities.
 For testing purpose I have use espresso library for UI testing and Junit for unit testing.